 If you’re looking to continue your studies, you can explore the NSW Government’s virtual internship program to help students build skills and develop insight into what it’s like to work in NSW.
 You can also discover the Cultural Competence Program, a course designed to help individuals build capabilities around cultural diversity while gaining practical skills and culturally specific knowledge.
 There are also a number of volunteering opportunities through the Study NSW website.

 Don’t forget to check out the great workshops and events hosted by the City of Sydney over the summer including social arts and craft groups, pop-up foodie nights and tours of the Sydney Opera House.

 If you’re seeking culture, fun and excitement, explore the number of events, workshops and festivals from the Queensland Government.
 There’s even a free family movie night you can enjoy with your dog!

-The Gold Coast Student Hub has organised a range of events, workshops and social hangouts for international students this summer.
-There will be opportunities to improve your English language and job-seeking skills, an event involving live music and farm animals, and laidback movie screenings so you can relax with friends.
+If you’re in the Gold Coast area, the Gold Coast Student Hub has organised a range of events for international students this summer.
+There will be opportunities to improve your English through an English conversation practice workshop, as well as laidback BBQ and pizza nights so you can relax with friends.

 If you would like to boost your resume and gain some valuable work experience, you might like to consider volunteering.
-From dog minding to tree planting, the Adelaide University Union’s Summer Volunteering Program will point you in the direction of a range of unique opportunities.
+From O’Week to health and wellbeing events, the Adelaide University YouX Volunteering Program will point you in the direction of a range of unique opportunities.

 StudyPerth provides a comprehensive list of all the international student events happening in the city.
-You can attend everything from employment and wellbeing workshops to networking events, movie nights, to an Australia-themed trivia night!
-The Upcoming Student Events page is constantly updated, so keep checking back to see what’s new.
+You can attend everything from career counselling workshops to movie nights, clothes swaps, multicultural feasts, and more.

 As an international student, you will receive special discounts on tour packages and excursions, so don’t miss out!